[Minor revision–posted 11/30/21 (replaces 1/9/20 edition)]

 7. A committee appointed by the Faculty Senate will render an advisory opinion or hear any appeal lodged with the PSVP by faculty, administrator, or student in which a conflict of interest results from the sale of textbooks or other materials.
 The opinion of the committee is advisory to the PSVP.

-8. Texas Tech is required by statute to publish on the institution's website a list of textbooks to be used in all courses no later than the 30th day before the first day that classes are conducted for the semester.
+8. Texas Tech University is required to publish on the institution's website a list of textbooks to be used in all courses no later than the 30th day before the first day that classes are conducted for the semester.
 The official bookstore for Texas Tech publishes this information on its website on behalf of Texas Tech and provides this list to all local college bookstores.
 This necessitates that academic departments provide all textbook information to the campus bookstore no later than the 30th day before the start of classes.
-The official college bookstore for Texas Tech is the Barnes & Noble located in the Student Union.
+The official college bookstore for Texas Tech is the Texas Tech University Campus Store operated by Follett located in the Student Union.

 04 Audit Services